CyclotomicFields/cyclotomic/README.md

 well-tested, well-documented, and aims for speed in certain use cases.
 Can be used from C, C++ or Rust.

+## TODO

+* Get rid of the clones in the Rational implementations.

+* See if we can use f64 for cases where we know the answer will be an integer.

+* See if structure constants can become competitive if we use floats.

+* Write a GAP expression parser in Rust instead of reusing my Haskell one (it's really, really slow).

 ## Why use this library?

 There are other libraries for more general use-cases out